A Developing Economy – Indian Economy

 High Rate of Population Growth

-Where there is a high population, there also has to be the infrastructure in place to support that population.
+Where there is a high population, there also has to be an infrastructure in place to support that population.
 This means there need to be enough educational and medical facilities, enough employment opportunities with good salaries, etc. With a high population, especially an increasingly high population, providing these facilities to each citizen becomes a huge task and most often, governments are unable to follow through, thus leaving the economy in the developing stage.

 High Rate of Unemployment